A Tight Lower Bound for Non-coherent Index Erasure: The Injection Association Scheme

-The dual eigenvalues corresponding to minimal and maximal irreps play a central role in the proof of our main result.
-Let us consider matrices in the Bose--Mesner algebra $\mathfrak{A}_{n,m}$ of the partial permutation association scheme.
-By symmetry, every such matrix can be specified by a row or column corresponding to a single $n$-partial permutation of $[m]$.
+where $d_i$ is the dimension of irreducible $i$ corresponding to the spherical function $\omega^i$. \end{prop} Let us consider matrices in the Bose--Mesner algebra $\mathfrak{A}_{n,m}$ of the injection association scheme.
+By symmetry, every such matrix can be specified by a row or column corresponding to a single injection.
+Note that